OpenEvalProject/evals/manuscripts/elife-26577/v2/manuscript.md

 A bioinformatic analysis of prokaryotic genome sequences identified three further families of polytopic membrane proteins that share the predicted features of Sec-Tat dual-targeting.
 Two of these have five TMDs, with the fifth TMD immediately preceded by a consensus Tat recognition motif.
 A representative member of each of the 5TMD family was shown to be membrane inserted through the action of two translocases, with the Tat system recognising the final TMD.
 Importantly, the low hydrophobicity of the final TMD coupled with C-terminal positive charges, identified through our analysis of the S. coelicolor Rieske protein as being critical for Sec-release, are conserved across these further protein families, and were confirmed experimentally to govern release of this final TMD from Sec.
 Thus a common mechanism is at play to orchestrate the integration of dual Sec-Tat targeted membrane proteins.

-A model for how such proteins are assembled is shown in
+A model for how such proteins are assembled is shown in Figure 11, using the actinobacterial Rieske protein as an example.
+According to the model, the Sec-dependent helices are inserted co-translationally.
+The positively-charged twin-arginines N-terminal to the final TMD imposes an N-in, C-out orientation on this helix.
+However, the C-terminal positive charges prevent the full insertion of this TMD because the relatively low hydrophobicity is insufficient to drive translocation of the C-terminal positively charged region (Wahlberg and Spiess, 1997; Goder and Spiess, 2003).
+This is experimentally supported by our findings that substitution of a single leucine residue into TMD3 of the S. coelicolor Rieske-Bla fusion is sufficient to greatly increase its Sec-dependent insertion despite the presence of two positive charges at the C-terminal end.
+Accordingly, it is likely that this final TMD is released by the Sec pathway as a re-entrant loop.
+It is formally possible that instead of polypeptide release by Sec there is direct handoff of the partially-synthesized protein to the Tat receptor complex, where its full maturation, including cofactor insertion, could potentially occur.
+Such a model would require interaction between the Sec and Tat machineries.
+However, it should be noted that the Sec and Tat pathways of E. coli are able to co-operatively integrate dual-targeted protein families even though the organism itself does not encode such proteins, suggesting that a direct Sec-Tat interaction is unlikely to be an essential feature of this process.
+Ultimately, following folding of the cofactor-containing domain, the Tat machinery mediates translocation of the folded domain across the membrane, releasing the Tat-dependent TMD into the bilayer.

 ![Figure 11.](https://cdn.elifesciences.org/articles/26577/elife-26577-fig11-v2.jpg)

 **Figure 11.:** 1.
 TMDs 1 and 2 are inserted into the membrane cotranslationally by the Sec machinery (blue box).
 The Sec machinery interacts with TMD3 in an N-in, C-out orientation.
 2. The positive charges at the C-terminal end of TMD3 force an orientational preference on the helix and it is not inserted by the Sec machinery.
 3. The hydrophobic segment of TMD3 is released from the Sec machinery as a re-entrant loop.
 As there are no further TMDs within the Riekse sequence the Sec machinery releases the polypeptide.
 4 and 5.
 Translation is completed and the iron-sulfur cluster is inserted into the protein.
 6. The assembled Tat machinery (pink half-cylinder) interacts with TMD3 to translocate the folded globular domain across the membrane.
-7. The fully assembled Rieske protein is released into the membrane to interact with partner proteins.DOI: http://dx.doi.org/10.7554/eLife.26577.029
+7. The fully assembled Rieske protein is released into the membrane to interact with partner proteins.

 Signal peptides of soluble Tat substrates often contain one or more positively-charged residues in their c-regions which are known to act as Sec-avoidance motifs.
 Removal of these charges results in signal sequences that can mediate efficient transport by the Sec machinery (Bogsch et al., 1997; Cristóbal et al., 1999; Blaudeck et al., 2001).
 Furthermore, signal peptides that direct proteins to the Tat machinery are known to be less hydrophobic than Sec signal peptides and if the hydrophobicity of a Tat signal peptide is increased it can also mediate efficient transport by the Sec pathway (Cristóbal et al., 1999).
 However, despite possessing these ‘Sec-avoidance’ features, over half of the native E. coli Tat signal peptides are capable of transporting reporter proteins through the Sec pathway if fused to an appropriate passenger domain (Tullman-Ercek et al., 2007).
 This raises the possibility that rather than being an exception, Sec interaction with Tat signal peptides is much more frequent, and that following abortive attempts at Sec-translocation, membrane-associated twin-arginine signal peptides are common substrates of the Tat pathway.
 In this context it should be noted that both thylakoid and E. coli Tat substrates interact with the membrane before subsequent interaction with Tat machinery (Musser and Theg, 2000; Ma and Cline, 2000; Shanmugham et al., 2006; Bageshwar et al., 2009).